-Fire Department: The following Department description if provided from the Town of Chester 2015 Master Plan.
+Fire Department: The following Department description was initially provided from the Town of Chester 2015 Master Plan; which was updated by the Planning Coordinator in December of 2017.

 The Chester Fire Department has operated out of 27 Murphy Drive Fire Station since it opened in 1999.
 The station has 9 bays, a kitchen, meeting room, 4 offices, 3 bathrooms, 2 bedrooms, an exercise area and a day room.
 In 2014, the station saw the completion of 2 additional smaller bays.
 The Chester Fire Department is staffed by 2 full-time certified Fire Officers, 1 part-time administrative assistant and approximately 35 paid-call employees.
 The 2 full-time employees serve as firefighters, emergency medical technicians and inspector.
 One of the full-timers also serves as an investigator.
 The part-time employee works days as an administrative assistant.
 The 35 paid-call employees respond to emergencies as needed.